Skip to main content

 Does working ahead mean throwing more strikes overall?

-Not necessarily — it means getting ahead early enough in the count that later pitches can be thrown at the edges or out of the zone while still drawing a defensive swing.
+Not necessarily.
+This means it means getting ahead early enough in the count that later pitches can be thrown at the edges or out of the zone.
+At the same time, still drawing a defensive swing.

 Related guides & benchmarks